 Upper East Side

-- Cost of renting: Though the UES has long been known for its posh homes and upscale high-rises, it’s possible to find a steal in this uptown neighborhood if you factor out amenities like a doorman, elevator, and laundry within the building.
+- Average monthly rent: Though the UES has long been known for its posh homes and upscale high-rises, it’s possible to find a steal in this uptown neighborhood if you factor out amenities like a doorman, elevator, and laundry within the building.
 Rent, though, still continues to rise.
 For a one-bedroom, the average rent is $4,409.

 - Accessibility by subway: Decent.
 Three lines run through this part of the city, which you can easily hop on to transfer anywhere you need to go.